Rakim Cox: Saskatchewan Roughriders

 He was signed to the Saskatchewan Roughriders' practice squad on September 26, 2017.

 Edmonton Eskimos

 In 2018, Cox signed with the Edmonton Eskimos, playing in 3 games.

 Toronto Argonauts

 On August 31, 2018, Cox signed a practice roster agreement with the Toronto Argonauts.

+Columbus Destroyers

+Cox was assigned to the Columbus Destroyers of the Arena Football League on July 9, 2019.

 Cologne Crocodiles

 The Cologne Crocodiles of the German Football League announced on January 18, 2020, that they signed Cox for the 2020 season.